reown-com/appkit/.github/docs/development.md

 yarn
 ```

+## .env.local file setup

+Some examples have `.env.local.example` files.
+Copy their content and create new `.env.local` files in the same directory.
+Without these `yarn:build` command will fail.
+To create your ProjectID head to [cloud.walletconnect.com](https://cloud.walletconnect.com/)

 ## Commands:

+- `yarn build` - Build all packages.
 - `yarn dev` - Build and watch all packages for changes.
 - `yarn dev:react` - Run react example (has to be ran together with `yarn dev` in a separate terminal tab).
 - `yarn dev:react-standalone` - Run react standalone example (has to be ran together with `yarn dev` in a separate terminal tab).